B3J4y/UniDisk/frontend/README.md

 ### Firebase

-Ask one of the maintainers for the firebase config file and place it into _src_ as _firebase-config.json_.
+Ask one of the maintainers for the Firebase config file and place it into _src_ as _firebase-config.json_.

 ## Deployment